rust-lang/book/nostarch/chapter18.md

 of a program’s design.

-For these reasons, Rust takes the different approach of using trait objects instead of inheritance to enable polymorphism.
+For these reasons, Rust takes the different approach of using trait objects instead of inheritance to achieve polymorphism at runtime.
 Let’s look at how trait objects work.

 <!-- Old headings.
 Do not remove or links may break. -->